microsoft/Project-Yellowstone-Documentation/business-central/purchases-landing-page.md

-# Purchase for Business Central
+# Purchases for Business Central

-This article outlines what is included in the Purchase for Business Central report.
+This article outlines what is included in the Purchases for Business Central report.

 ## Overview